RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #530

+Created an export command for the Rampant CLI which allows me to output the sources and intents from the database into a data file that I can use to run a project.
+It involved finding javascript stringify, but was well worth the effort and a lot easier than I expected.
+Next is to start storing the untrained guess to the database.

 ## #529

 Before moving on to the work that needed to be done.
 I had to finish some